 With increased acreage available for pasture, there comes an opportunity to increase livestock, whether it be cattle or sheep.
 It is however important not to overstock.
 The right number of animals means the trees will live in harmony and the forest will thrive.
 Over time the soil will be enriched through fertilisation, pests and weeds will reduce and native wildlife will flourish.
 Livestock health can improve due to diversity of pasture and available foraging.

+Ensuring animals are rotated to different areas to graze, rather than continual grazing in one location means forests and pasture can have time to rest and replenish meaning animals have better access to higher quality and quantity of food.
 Rotational stocking can mean you are able to increase livestock numbers per acre and allows plants to rest, however does come with other considerations such as fencing, waterpoints etc..
 (Small Farms, Cornell).

-2. The best trees for grazing
+3. The best trees for grazing

 The best tree types are ones that are native to your region, so for our area of Northern NSW, these include Eucalypts such as the Coastal Blackbutt, Tallowwood, Grey Ironbark, Spotted and Grey Gums.
 Trees that are already thriving, are strong and healthy, with a good canopy to provide shelter are the key objectives.
 Smaller, weak or non native trees can be removed to thin an existing forest for silvopasture.
 New trees may also be planted as part of a long term silvopasture strategy.